Education in Odisha: Institute of Minerals and Materials Technology

 The Institute of Minerals and Materials Technology IMMT, (formerly Regional Research Laboratory, Bhubaneswar) was set up as a premier establishment of the Council of Scientific & Industrial Research (CSIR), New Delhi in 1964 in the State of Odisha, in eastern India.
 The laboratory specializes in providing R&D support for process and product development with special emphasis on conservation and sustainable utilization of natural resources.
 Over the years, IMMT has developed S&T capabilities in a wide range of areas from mineralogy to materials engineering.
 The laboratory has expertise in conducting technology oriented programmes in mining and mineral/bio-mineral processing, metal extraction and materials characterization, process engineering, industrial waste management, pollution monitoring and control, marine and forest products development, utilization of medicinal and aromatic plants and appropriate technologies for societal development.

 National Institute of Fashion Technology

-National Institute of Fashion Technology(NIFT), Bhubaneswar center started functioning from June 2010 from its transit campus situated in Centurion Institute of Technology, near HP Gas Plant, 5 km north of Bhubaneswar.
+National Institute of Fashion Technology(NIFT), Bhubaneswar centre started functioning from June 2010 from its transit campus situated in Centurion Institute of Technology, near HP Gas Plant, 5 km north of Bhubaneswar.
 The course being offered at the institute at present, include specialization in disciplines such as Bachelor of Design in Textile Design, Fashion Design, Fashion and Lifestyle Accessory Design and Fashion communication, Bachelor of Fashion Technology and Master of Fashion Management Studies.
 A total of 35 acre of land have been granted by the state government.
 The NIFT would be funded through the Indian Ministry of Commerce.
 It is admitting students from 2010.